cycle/docs/relation/refers-to.md

 $t->run();
 ```

-You can load relations like that on any level (concidering memory and performance limitations):
+You can load relations like that on any level (considering memory and performance limitations):

 ```php
 $result = $orm->getRepository(Category::class)